Gone Girl (film): Music

-Trent Reznor co-wrote the film's score.
+Trent Reznor (left) and Atticus Ross wrote the film's score.

 On January 21, 2014, Trent Reznor announced that he and Atticus Ross would provide the score, marking their third collaboration with Fincher, following The Social Network and The Girl with the Dragon Tattoo.
 Fincher was inspired by music he heard while at an appointment with a chiropractor and tasked Reznor with creating the musical equivalent of an insincere façade.
 Reznor explained Fincher's request in an interview:

 David [Fincher] was at the chiropractor and heard this music that was inauthentically trying to make him feel OK, and that became a perfect metaphor for this film ...
 The challenge was, simply, what is the musical equivalent of the same sort of façade of comfort and a feeling of insincerity that that music represented?
 [My primary aim was] to instill doubt [and] remind you that things aren't always what they seem to be.

 The overall score is a combination of soothing sounds with staccato electronic noises, resulting in an unnerving, anxiety-provoking quality.
 NPR writer Andy Beta concludes: "Reznor and Ross relish being at their most beauteous, knowing that it'll make the brutal moments of Gone Girl all the more harrowing."
-Richard Butler of the Psychedelic Furs sang a cover version of the song "She", which was used in the film's teaser trailer.
+Richard Butler of the Psychedelic Furs sang a cover version of the song "She", which was used in the teaser trailer.
 The soundtrack album was released on the Columbia label on September 30, 2014.